ArkEcosystemArchive/docs-legacy/docs/api/public/v2/delegates.md

 Delegates are regular wallets which have registered themselves eligible to become a Delegate by a [registration transaction](/introduction/ark/understanding-transactions-and-block-propagation.html#delegate-registration).
 If a Delegate is amongst the top 51 highest voted (by staked ARK), it may run a forging Node, which produces a block once every 6.8 minutes, awarding the Delegate two ARK + the transaction fees.

 Genesis Delegates are the initial, virtualized Delegates.
-They were not registered nor voted in, and in the Ark `mainnet` have been replaced by actual Delegates a long time ago.
+They were not registered nor voted in, and in the ARK `mainnet` have been replaced by actual Delegates a long time ago.

 ## List all delegates